 - Here is the link to get this promotion while it's available

-Chase Sapphire® Card: Not many people get this one.
+Chase Sapphire® Card: This card is less popular than the preferred version.
 It is the no-annual-fee basic version of the Sapphire.
 The rewards are less lucrative: 2x points for dining at restaurants and 1 point per dollar on other purchases.
 The points are less versatile because you don't get 20 percent off travel through Ultimate Rewards, and you can't transfer your points to partner airlines/hotels (which the Preferred lets you do).
 However you can still redeem points for travel, gift cards, cash back and more.

 As we all know, the customer service on most credit cards just isn't what it used to be.
 A simple phone call turns into an endless run-around of pushing numbers and waiting on-hold.
 And all you get in return is someone who doesn't seem to understand your questions and reads from a script.
-Wouldn't it be nice to go back to getting real customer service?
-Chase created these cards to offer superior service:
+Fortunately, Chase created these cards to offer superior service:

 Concierge ServiceHow do you earn points?